 AII -Water Quality research area

 AIII - Technologies and Evaluation reserach area

 Research Professor (UdG Associated)

 firstname.lastname@example.org l Tel.
 (34) 972 18 33 80

-His research career has been focused on the ecology of fluvial ecosystems.
-His preferred lines of research are the ecology of river algae and biofilms, the ecotoxicology of biofilms, the metabolism and functioning of fluvial systems, and the effects of global change on fluvial systems.
+Professor of Ecology at the University of Girona (UdG).
+His research career has been focused on the ecology of fluvial ecosystems, particularly regarding the role of biofilms, the metabolism and functioning of fluvial systems, and the effects of global change on fluvial systems.

 The General Managing heads the R&D&i Support Services